Second Empire of Haiti: War against the Dominican Republic

 The emperor's foreign policy focused on preventing foreign intrusion into the politics and sovereignty of Haiti.
 The independence of the Dominican Republic (then called Santo Domingo), according to him, posed a direct threat to Haiti.

-In 1849, Soulouque launched his first invasion of the Dominican Republic, but his army fled after the defeat at the Battle of Ocoa.
-In 1850 there was a second invasion, in which Haiti received the support of France, the United Kingdom and the United States.
-In the third and last invasion, in 1855, Soulouque entered the Dominican Republic at the head of an army of 30,000 men who had to withdraw.
+In 1849, Soulouque launched his first invasion of the Dominican Republic, but his army fled not due to defeat but instead due to lack of food and supplies.
+In 1850 there was a second invasion, in which Haiti was stopped by the force of France, the United Kingdom and the United States.
+In the third and last invasion, in 1855, Soulouque entered the Dominican Republic outnumbered due to many of the men in the army abandoning him before they reached Dominican Republic.
 During his three expeditions, he had to face General Pedro Santana, who was then in command of the Dominican Republic.

 Nobility

 The emperor tried to create a strong centralized government that, while retaining a deeply Haitian character, was heavily inspired by European traditions, especially the Napoleonic Empire.
 One of his first acts after being declared emperor was to establish a new nobility.
 The Constitution of 20 September 1849, granted the emperor the right to create hereditary titles and to grant other honors to his subjects.
 Volumes 5 and 6 of The National by John Saunders and Westland Marston (published in 1859) explain that the Empire consisted of 59 dukes, 90 counts, 30 knights, and 250 barons.
 This new nobility also included the old nobility of the First Empire and the Northern Kingdom.
 The first patent letters were issued by Soulouque on 21 December 1850.
 Other sources add "three hundred knights" and "four hundred nobles" to this list.